France beats US 3-0 and Morocco gets a win against Argentina in a wild start to Olympic soccer - WTOP News

 Iraq is top of the group, level with Morocco on three points.

+Mali came back from a goal down to tie Israel at Parc des Princes in Paris in Group D.

+Israel took the lead through an own goal from Mali defender Hamidou Diallo before Cheickna Doumbia headed into the bottom corner to even the game.

-AP Soccer Writer Anne M. Peterson in Nice, France, contributed to this report.
+AP Soccer Writer Anne M. Peterson in Nice, France, and AP Sports Writer Jerome Pugmire in Paris contributed to this report.

 AP Summer Olympics: https://apnews.com/hub/2024-paris-olympic-games